hbechara/SortedMaps/README.md

+# FlightQuery

-# There are several Web sites on the Internet that allow users to perform queries on flight databases.
+There are several Web sites on the Internet that allow users to perform queries on flight databases.

 * To make a query, a user specifies origin and destination cities, a departure data, and a departure time.
 * We can model such a database as a map, where keys are Flight Objects that contain fields corresponding to these 4 parameters.